Raspberry Muffins

 How To Make Raspberry Muffins

-1. PREP – Start by preheating your oven to 375°F. Then, line a muffin tin with cupcake liners or use nonstick spray and set aside.
+STEP 1: Heat oven to 375°F. Line a muffin tin with paper cupcake liners or use cooking spray inside each muffin cup and set aside.

 Close up of raspberry muffins with a bowl of frozen raspberries beside them.

-Yes!
+• Don’t add extra raspberries to the batter.
 Adding too many will make the muffins fall apart and prevent them from rising properly.
-Always be sure to follow the measurements in a berry-baking recipe.

 Three muffins stacked on top of each other with a bowl of raspberries behind it.